 - payment for expenses and employees

 Investing activities include investments in future business activities, for example buying and selling fixed assets.
 This type of cash flow can include items such as:

 - payment for purchase of plant, equipment and property

 - proceeds from selling an investment.

-Financing activities are how a business finances itself.
-Examples include:
+Financing activities are how a business finances itself, and include:

 - extra money the owners inject into the business

 - money the business borrows

 - money others borrowed from the business that they pay back

 - money the owners take out of the business.